Cập nhật: 01-01-1970 12:00:00 | Blogs about Cambodia | Lượt xem: 1365

 1. Angkor Wat Temple

 This iconic Angkor Wat temple Siem Reap is also the largest one in the Angkor Complex.
 It was built in early 12th century as the temple dedicated to Vishnu God.
 The 5 lotus stupas appeared outstanding on top of one tallest in the center and the other four at corners of the rectangle representing Mount Meru and its Hindu cosmology ideology.
+As this is a impressive temple, Angkor Wat is a must-see when you plan your Vietnam and Cambodia tours packages.

 This grandeur temple, with the impressive bas-reliefs carving storying eloquent and spiritual events such as Lanka battle, the churning of the ocean of milk, Vishnu incarnation, etc. has become the country’s symbol and also an illustration on the ancient King’s ingenuity.
 Late 12th century, Angkor Wat was turned into a Buddhist temple due to the religious prosperous at the time.